 Location: Off Tioga Road, about 1.5 miles southwest of Tenaya Lake.
 Elevation: 8,400 feet.

-History: In 1961, Yosemite’s then-superintendent John B. Preston proposed naming this scenic high country spot after Frederick Law Olmsted and his son, Frederick Jr. The senior Olmsted, who is often called the “father” of American landscape architecture, chaired the commission created to manage the Valley and Mariposa Grove in the 1860s.
-His 1865 “Preliminary Report” on those newly protected landscapes lyrically captured the value of Yosemite scenery:
+Background: In 1961, Yosemite’s then-superintendent John B. Preston proposed naming this scenic high country spot after Frederick Law Olmsted and his son, Frederick Jr. The senior Olmsted chaired the commission created to manage the Valley and Mariposa Grove in the 1860s.
+His 1865 “Preliminary Report” included observations on Yosemite’s scenery:

 It is in no scene or scenes the charm consists, but in the miles of scenery where cliffs of awful height and rocks of vast magnitude and of varied and exquisite coloring are banked and fringed and draped and shadowed by the tender foliage of noble and lovely trees and bushes, reflected from the most placid pools, and associated with the most tranquil meadows, the most playful streams, and every variety of soft and peaceful pastoral beauty.
 This union of the deepest sublimity with the deepest beauty of nature, not in one feature or another, not in one part or one scene or another, not any landscape that can be framed by itself, but all around and wherever the visitor goes, constitutes the Yosemite the greatest glory of nature.

 The younger Olmsted, who had followed in his father’s architectural footsteps and served on the Yosemite Advisory Board, helped shape language for the 1916 Organic Act, which established the National Park Service.

 Known for: Polished granite domes and slopes specked with glacial erratics left behind after the ice melted; breathtaking views of the Valley (including the north side of Half Dome), Tenaya Lake and Clouds Rest; a short but rewarding hike; and marmots (a 1977 Yosemite Nature Notes story noted that visitors referred to the overlook as “Marmot Point” and reminded readers that small actions, such as offering snacks to animals, can have big impact on the natural world).